What is Expungement?

-If your expungement request was denied because the paperwork was not filled out correctly, the student was not in their graduating semester or thereafter, or the reflection paper was inadequate, the Office of Student Conduct will process your request a second time once these issues are addressed.
+If your expungement request was denied because the paperwork was not filled out correctly, or the reflection paper was inadequate, Student Conduct will process your request a second time once these issues are addressed.

 For additional questions, please contact Student Conduct at 334-844-1305.

 Last modified: August 16, 2023